Hello. I’m an Android app developer on the Wadiz App Development Team.

 Android app

 The applications developed using Compose Multiplatform can run on both desktop and Android devices.
-You can also view a preview of the screen by configuring a server-driven UI.
+You can also view a preview by configuring a server-driven UI screen.
 Additionally, you can extract JSON data and save it as a file.

 Previously, it was a hassle to create JSON files and test them on each platform.
 It was very convenient to be able to check the UI using the admin tools without going through that process.